danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     - **WebDAV**

       1. Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems using the address below the WebDAV controls on the Start Screen.
-If you're using macOS or Linux on a local network, the *.local address should work, otherwise use the ip address (#.#.#.#).
+If you're using macOS or Linux on a local network, the \*.local address should work, otherwise use the IP address (#.#.#.#).
 The server supports both IPv4 and IPv6.

             *  **macOS**: Finder can mount WebDAV server folders: Go->Connect to Server...
 CMD+K. Login as "anonymous" (or anything, really) and leave the password blank: